Tigers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been underdogs in 17 games this season and have come away with the win seven times (41.2%) in those contests.
+- The Tigers have been chosen as underdogs in 18 games this year and have walked away with the win seven times (38.9%) in those games.

-- This season, Detroit has won three of its eight games when it's the underdog by at least +145 on the moneyline.
+- This season, Detroit has won three of its nine games, or 33.3%, when it's the underdog by at least +145 on the moneyline.

-- The moneyline set for this matchup implies the Tigers have a 40.8% chance of walking away with the win.
+- The Tigers have an implied victory probability of 40.8% according to the moneyline set by sportsbooks for this matchup.

-- Detroit and its opponents have hit the over in nine of its 17 games with a total this season.
+- Detroit and its opponents have gone over the total this season in nine of its 18 opportunities.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.